 - Bring stakeholders closer together to coordinate policy actions within the United States and with other countries.

-- Emphasize rare disease research and the search for new therapeutics.
+- Emphasize rare diseases research and the search for new therapeutics.

 A team of scientists from NCATS' Division of Pre-Clinical Innovation (DPI) and the Laboratory of Viral Diseases at the National Institute of Allergy and Infectious Diseases (NIAID) has developed a drug that blocks early-stage herpes simplex virus (HSV) infections in cultured cells and prevents reactivation of latent virus in mice.
 Importantly, the drug also prevents infection by another member of the herpes family, human cytomegalovirus (hCMV).